 Students are responsible for declaring their disabilities to the University in order to be eligible for accommodations or special services.
 Students declare their disabilities to Neumann University by providing the Disabilities Services Coordinator (DSC) in the Ford Academic Resource Center (ARC) with current documentation of the disability by qualified professionals.
 The declaration remains confidential unless students provide the DSC with written permission to release this information.
 At this time, students may fill out and sign a Voluntary Disability Disclosure Forms, which give the DSC permission to contact the appropriate faculty member(s) regarding the students' particular needs.

 Request for Accommodation of Disabilities

-Once the documentation of the disability has been filed, the student is also responsible for communicating her/his particular needs to the Disabilities Services Coordinator prior to the start of each semester.
-At this time, the student may fill out and sign a Disclosure and Notification Form, which gives ARC personnel permission to contact the appropriate faculty member(s) regarding the student's particular needs.
-Students are also invited and encouraged to discuss their needs with their teachers, the Director of Student Activities, and the Director of Counseling/Health Services.
+Once the documentation of the disabilities have been filed, students are also responsible for communicating their particular needs to the Disabilities Services Coordinator prior to the start of each semester by completing a "Request for Accommodations".
+Students are also invited and encouraged to discuss their needs with their instructors, the Dean of Student Affairs, the Director of the Counseling Center for Wellness, and the Director of Health Services.